 Not all mental health treatment occurs in a hospital or a therapist’s office.
 Nor are these options always the best.
 For some patients, an inpatient treatment program offers more care than is necessary.
 For others, an hour a week with a counselor or therapist is not enough time to address issues and begin a path to wellness.

 For an intermediate level of treatment, many patients turn to an intensive outpatient program (IOP), which encourages long-term, successful management of physical, emotional and mental health in a more concentrated setting.
 Sessions are held multiple days each week, for several hours per day, allowing patients to live at home and resume normal activities during treatment.

 IOP settings provide support through group and individual therapies, medication management and mental health education.
 Throughout the program, and if deemed appropriate, family members and referring physicians receive regular updates on a patient’s progress and treatment, allowing them to provide additional support to aid long-term healing.

 Outpatient treatment is tailored to each individual’s needs.
 As patients improve, frequency of counseling decreases as they transition to traditional outpatient treatment.

-Oceans Healthcare offers intensive outpatient programs at all its locations across Louisiana and Texas and provides treatment tailored to each individual’s diagnosis.
-Group and individual therapy sessions are held three to four days per week for five hours each day and cover topics such as adjustment difficulties associated with various aging issues, identifying and dealing with depression or anxiety, stress management, anger management and grief or bereavement counseling.
-Oceans facilities accept Medicare and most private insurance.
+Oceans Healthcare offers intensive outpatient programs for adolescents, adults and seniors and provides treatment tailored to each individual’s diagnosis.
+Group and individual therapy sessions are held three to four days per week for several hours each day and cover topics such as adjustment difficulties associated with various aging issues, identifying and dealing with depression or anxiety, stress and/or anger management, substance use disorder and grief or bereavement counseling.
+Oceans facilities accept Medicare, Medicaid, TRICARE and most private insurance.